-Saturday Studios and Creative Producers was created as a project to examine how young people interacted with different artforms.
-Workshops were delivered online for eight weeks during the Spring 2021, and the programme was aimed at transition-year students and children aged between 6 to 13 years.
+Saturday Studios and Creative Producers were created as a project to examine how young people interacted with different art forms.
+Workshops were delivered online for eight weeks during Spring 2021, and the programme was aimed at transition-year students and children aged between 6 and 13 years.

-Three artists from The Dock’s education team, David Smith, Stephanie Pawula, and Wayne O’Connor developed a series of workshops, drawing on their own practices and skillsets, with workshops delivered on painting, music, story-telling, and digital drawing.
-The workshops were created and adapted to the age range of the participants involved.
+Three artists from The Dock’s education team, David Smith, Stephanie Pawula, and Wayne O’Connor developed a series of workshops tailored to the student's ages.
+The artists draw on their own practices and skillsets, with workshops delivered on painting, music, story-telling, and digital drawing.

 Transition-year students from Carrick-on-Shannon Community school attended online workshops during school hours, with each artist working with two groups each week.